 The DNP should consolidate the National Geographic Information System (central data warehouse in Male networked with Ministries and all seven provinces).
 The DNP should establish a Coordination Working Group bringing together experts representing key stakeholders to ensure the sharing and use of geospatial information within Ministries.

-The DMC should promote the use of the results of current studies and datasets to support vulnerability analyses and risk reduction activities.
+The DMC should promote the use of the results of current studies and datasets to support analyses and risk reduction activities.
 Such studies could include: Land use planning, environmental planning, coastal management or coral reef and biodiversity monitoring.

 The DNP should institutionalize a Working-level Information Management Network.
 The role of this network would be to build on existing relevant information systems in place in the country and to support the Government's efforts to coordinate and harmonize information management activities, including those of the humanitarian community.
 The network should aim to be inclusive of all sectors, including both national authorities and international actors.
 Activities to be carried out by the network should include: